DAIC-tud/docs/content/en/docs/manual/job-submission/qos.md

 <caption> Table 1: The general partition and its operational and per-QoS per-user limits; specific groups use other partitions and QoS
 </caption>
 <tfoot><tr><td colspan="11"><font color="gray">
- *infinite QoS jobs will be killed when servers go down, eg, during maintenance.
+ *infinite QoS jobs will be killed when compute nodes go down, eg, during maintenance.
 It is not recommended to submit jobs with this QoS.
 </font></td></tr></tfoot>
 <thead>
   <tr>